How to take me-time as a busy mom

 7 tips to easily take me-time as a busy mom

-Now I have made a small list of things you can do to help you take time for yourself.
-Even if it’s just 10 minutes a day!
+I've made a small list of things you can do to help you take time for yourself.
+Even if it’s just 5 or 10 minutes a day!
 I’m sure it will do you lots of good!!

 If you’d like to try one of my meditations for free, click here to order the Healing Tree Meditation.
 It's a meditation that will help you get into a deep relaxation and feel grounded & recharged.
 In less than 10 minutes!